Frederick Forsyth: Political views

-Forsyth is a Eurosceptic Conservative.
-He has been Patron of The People's Book Prize since 2010.
-He is Patron of Better Off Out, an organisation calling for Britain's withdrawal from the European Union, and he supports Brexit.
+He was also a Eurosceptic, and tended to support the Conservative Party in elections, although Forsyth also maintained that he had no direct interest in British party politics.
+He was Patron of Better Off Out, an organisation calling for Britain's withdrawal from the European Union, and he supported Brexit.
 In 2003, he was awarded the One of Us Award from the Conservative Way Forward group for his services to the Conservative movement in Britain.
-He is also a patron of the Young Britons' Foundation.
+He was also a personal friend of Conservative Party politician David Davis.